-How to Select a Random Sample in SAS (With Examples)
+How to Select a Random Sample in SAS: A Step-by-Step Guide

-Here are the two most common ways to select a of rows from a dataset in SAS:
+Below are the two most common and effective ways to select rows randomly from a SAS dataset, categorized by the selection criterion:

-Method 1: Select Random Sample Using Sample Size
+Method 1: Selecting a Random Sample Using Fixed Sample Size (SAMPSIZE)

 proc surveyselect data=original_data